camrti/SAReport/README.md

 - person.py: Class for platform's users management
 - plotting.py: Plotting utilities for graphs
 - test_cases.py: Runs the test cases.
 It's called in main but can also be executed as a standalone.
+- users_context_attributes.csv: Sample data for week 1 test case.
+- week2CST.csv: Sample data for week 2 test case.

+Notes: The code requires all files to be in the same directory.
+If you want the .csv to be in other directories you need to modify the path where the function runCases() is called.
+Check code documentation for more details.

+## Dashboard installation